AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 rule parameter.
 If no parameter is provided for the rule then all the formal parts with defaulted parameters are flagged.

-This rule has the following (optional) parameter for the ``+R`` option:
+This rule has the following (optional) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Integer not less than 0 specifying the minimal allowed number of defaulted parameters.

 .. rubric:: Example